 Take a tub of yoghurt.
 Tip the yoghurt into something that will allow it to drain for at least 4 hours.
-I lined a sieve with a piece of muslin and sat this over a large bowl.
+I line a sieve with a piece of muslin and sit this over a large bowl.
 A double layer of paper towels is Ok.
 Even coffee filters!
-A clean teatowel.
+A clean tea towel.

 24 hours produces a very thick yoghurt, more like a soft soft cheese.
 6 hours produces a thick but still liquid yoghurt.
 Choose the thickness to suit your taste and the way that you plan to use it.

-Use as is on fruit, in place of cream, on muesli or porridge, in icecream, curd rice, yoghurt curries etc. Or, like The Budding Cook, make Rasberry Shrikand.
+Use as is on fruit, in place of cream, on muesli or porridge, in icecream, curd rice, yoghurt curries etc. Top soup with it.
+Make Blueberry Shrikand.

 - With all sorts of fruits and other toppings.